 Blockchains also present a potential solution for the authentication of official documents from academic institutions (transcripts, diplomas, etc.), where the tools to counter fraud are less reliable.

 The big data era has led to a wealth of data being concentrated in the hands of companies like Google, who have disposed of it as they saw fit.
 Researchers at the FUSÉE Laboratory want to provide universal access to this data through blockchains, while ensuring confidentiality and security.

 Kaiwen Zhang is a professor in the Department of Software and IT Engineering at ÉTS.
-He specializes in large-scale distributed systems, blockchains, event-based systems, software-defined networking, and massively multiplayer online games.
+His research interests include blockchain technologies, publish/subscribe systems, massive multiplayer online games, and software-defined networking.

 Research laboratories : FUSÉE- Fast Unified Scalable Event processing Event messaging